Communication Arts (COM)

 This survey course presents the historical roots, methodological groundings, and present state of the field of communication.
 The student is introduced to the communication field's specialized vocabulary, fundamental works, and historical theorists.

-Course offered: EFAL
+Course offered: FA

-COM293 Communication Arts Conference (1.00 course hours)
+COM293 Communication Arts Conference (0-1 course hours)

-Structured as a two-day academic conference held near the end of each semester, the Communication Arts Conference requires students to critically engage with their discipline and with one another.
+The Communication Arts Conference requires students to critically engage with their discipline and with one another.
 Through individual presentations drawn from classroom experience and through open discussion, students will hone their skills as speakers and thinkers.
 In addition, the Communication Arts Conference helps students to reflect upon their own work and build community with peers and faculty members.

 COM311 Language and Society (3 course hours)